goodow/realtime-channel/README.md

-For java and android: realtime-channel
+For java and android: realtime-android
 =========

 ## Adding realtime-android to your project